LucianoArgolo22/Challenge_Solving/README.md

 # Challenge_Solving English (in Spanish is below)
 - To download the repo, click on "code" get the ssh or http, and use git clone "repo location".
-- Poetry was brought to manage dependencies, therefore, creating a virtual poetry environment:
+- Poetry was used to manage dependencies, therefore, creating a virtual poetry environment:
   - install poetry: pip install poetry
   - install all the dependencies of poetry, thus appearing the virtual environment: poetry install
-  - Select the virtual environment to be using when running the solution.
+  - Select the virtual environment to be use when running the solution.
-- Docker was increased to launch a Postgres instance.
+- Docker was implemented to launch a Postgres instance.
-  - A docker-compose.yml will be highlighted to simplify raising the mentioned instance, run the command: docker-compose up
+  - A docker-compose.yml was generated to simplify raising the mentioned instance, run the command: docker-compose up
     - The instance will be running on port 5432 (local).
     - user:"postgres" and password:"example"
 - In order to have Spark running and be able to execute that part of the solution, follow the step-by-step of the following tutorial (more or less half of it explains the step-by-step of how to do it):